DaZZler12/My-FRT-Project/README.md

   4. Lastly, to host the web application, I have used Azure App Service and to host the NewsLetter website I have used the Azure Static web App.<br /><br />
   </h5>

-# (*) (Unfortunately, My Azure for students' credit expired, thus the storage account is not accessible as well as the associated HttpTrigger and TimerTrigger Functions are out of service!
+# (*)(Unfortunately, My Azure for students' credit expired, thus the storage account is not accessible as well as the associated HttpTrigger and TimerTrigger Functions are out of service!
 Sorry for the inconvenience!)
-<style>H1{color:Red;}</style>

 - ![subscription](https://github.com/DaZZler12/My-FRT-Project/blob/main/images/imgend.jpg?raw=true)